🇦🇼

 CategoryBudgetMid-RangeLuxury

-Tipping: A 10-15% service charge is often added to restaurant bills.
-If not included, a 15% tip is standard for good service.
+Tipping: A 10–15% service charge is often added to restaurant and hotel bills; if not, a 10–20% tip is customary.
+Round up fares for taxis and tip guides and resort staff for good service.

 Stay Connected in Aruba